NewtonCosta/soapui-groovy-scripting/README.md

 # Soapui Groovy Scripting
-An API collection test scripting with groovy in SoapUI
+_An collection of API test scripting with Groovy in SoapUI_

+Enjoy 👍